kparkov/the-public-library/README.md

 Inside the data layer project we have a folder, `Data`, which contains three data files:

 - `authors.csv`: a collection of authors.
 Contains all the authors known to the library.
-- `books.csv`: a book collection of books, written by the authors.
+- `books.csv`: a collection of books, written by the authors.
 Every book is written by exactly one of the known authors.
 - `loaners.csv`: a directory of the known loaners at the library.

 ## Tasks